umbralcalc/umbralcalc.github.io/_posts/learning_which_simulated_actions_to_take.md

 ---
-title: "Learning good actions to take"
+title: "Learning which simulated actions to take"
-# tag: "Taking Better Actions with Real-World Simulations"
+# tag: "Simulating Real-World Systems as a Programmer"
-order: 1
+order: 5
 ---

-# Learning good actions to take
+# Learning which simulated actions to take
 <div style="height:0.75em;"></div>

 - Cover that 'optimality' isn't usually needed in practice